celprov/hcph-sops/docs/data-management/edf-to-bids.md

-To be BIDS compatible, the eye-tracking information needs to be extracted from the EDF file into a dataframe that will be saved as a `eyetrack_physio.tsv.gz` and its annotating JSON sidecar.
+For conversion into BIDS, the eye-tracking information is extracted from EDF files into data frames.
+The data frames are processed and then saved as `<matches>_physio.tsv.gz` files with corresponding JSON sidecar.

 ## Reading EyeLink's EDF recordings